Moshood-Wale/git-github-Tutorial/tutorials/gitsubmodule-management/README.md

 `````````````````````````````````````````

 - <repository_url>: The URL of the repository you want to add as a submodule.
-- <path>: The path within your where the submodule will be added.
+- <path>: The path within your repository where the submodule will be added.

 ### Example:
 Let's say you have a project and you want to add an external library named "LibraryX" as a submodule: